Breakout (Miley Cyrus album): Promotion

-Well over a year after the Breakout's release, Cyrus embarked on her second concert tour, the Wonder World Tour, to promote the album and The Time of Our Lives extended play (EP).
+Well over a year after the Breakouts release, Cyrus embarked on her second concert tour, the Wonder World Tour, to promote the album and The Time of Our Lives extended play (EP).
 The tour was Cyrus' first to not have her costumed as Hannah Montana and was announced in June 2009, with dates revealed for American venues.
 Dates for venues in the United Kingdom were later announced.
 In to order to avoid the extensive scalping that occurred during the Best of Both Worlds Tour, all tickets were sold exclusively through paperless ticket delivery, which would require audiences to bring identification to gain entry into the concert.
 The tour expanded from September to December 2009, with a total of fifty-six concerts in North America and Europe.
 The tour received positive to mixed reviews from critics.
 Some praised it and deemed it a spectacle, while others believed it lacked profundity and portrayal of Cyrus' personality.
 The Wonder World Tour managed to gross over $67.1 million, $15 million which were earned by the singer.
 The entire European leg sold out within ten minutes, and, at one stop, Cyrus broke the record for the largest attendance at The O2 Arena in London, England with an audience of 16,196.
 A concert film was released on the limited, deluxe edition of her third studio album Can't Be Tamed (2010).